mapikit/meta-system-docs/docs/api-docs/configuring/bops/bops.md

 Information your operation needs to have in order to be executed.
 These are the function parameters.

 #### `"output"` - [Object Definition](../object-definition) (required)
 This is the information output by your function.
+What is returns.

 #### `"constants"` - Single Parameter Type (required Array)
 This is all the information that your function uses and is not modified throughout its execution.
 For example, a BOp "plusTwo", that takes in any number and outputs it plus two should have the value `"2"` as a constant.